aadxya/RAG-Context-Q-A/README.md

 # Retrieval-Augmented-Generation-RAG-for-Context-Aware-Q-A

 This project implements a Retrieval-Augmented Generation (RAG) pipeline that lets users ask natural language questions over a document collection.
-The system retrieves the most relevant chunks based on semantic similarity and generates an informed answer grounded in the retrieved context — basically, it makes your documents chatty and smart.
+The system retrieves the most relevant chunks based on semantic similarity and generates an informed answer grounded in the retrieved context.
+Here, I've used a Nutrition based pdf document.

 Features
 1. Semantic Retrieval: Embeds and indexes document chunks using a sentence embedding model.